Penalties for inaccuracies: other penalty issues: company and company officer penalties: officer of a company's liability to pay a penalty

 - a company is liable to a penalty for a deliberate inaccuracy in a return or other document, and

 - the deliberate inaccuracy is attributable to the action of an officer or officers of the company, see CH84615.

 Before you can consider charging a company officer penalty both of the two conditions above and one of the two circumstances below must also apply

 - the officer gained or attempted to gain personally from the inaccuracy, see CH84635, or

 - the company is insolvent or likely to become insolvent, see CH84645.

-These officers are known as ‘liable officers’ in this guidance.
+These company officers are known in this guidance as ‘liable officers’.

-Where there is more than one inaccuracy, see CH82180, in a document, each deliberate inaccuracy must be considered separately for the purpose of establishing whether it should be attributed to an officer or officers.
+Where there is more than one deliberate inaccuracy in a document, see CH82180, each deliberate inaccuracy must be considered separately for the purpose of establishing whether it should be attributed to an officer or officers.

 You cannot recover more than 100 per cent of the penalty from the company and its liable officers.

 See CH406200 for guidance about how to apportion the penalty between the liable officers.